UT-Austin-RPL/MUTEX/index.markdown

     <tr>
         <td>
             <p align="justify" width="20%">
-                We introduce MUTEX, a unified policy that learns to perform tasks based on task specifications in multiple modalities: text, image, video, and speech, including instructions and goal descriptions.
+                We introduce MUTEX, a unified policy that learns to perform tasks based on task specifications in multiple modalities: image, video, text, and speech, in the form of instructions and goal descriptions.
 Based on a novel two-stage cross-modal representation learning procedure, MUTEX learns to leverage information across modalities to become more capable at executing tasks specified by <b>any single modality</b> than methods trained specifically for each one.
             </p>
         </td>
     </tr>